 Exactly three ingredients make up the core of this cherry-sweet recipe, and there’s no additional sweetener aside from fruit.
 A crumbly topping (hooray for hemp seeds!) finishes off this stupendously simple dessert.

-Chocolate and coconut team up in this no-bake pie that’s perfect for warm summer nights.
-A shredded coconut crust is filled with chocolate mousse and finished with a fudge sauce.
+Chocolate and coconut team up in this no-bake pie that’s perfect for warm nights.
+An almond and date crust is filled with coconut milk, banana, and cocoa powder.
 The result is creamy perfection.

 If you’re a pecan lover, this pie won’t disappoint.
 Pecans make up the crust, filling, and topping of this tart.
-A dash of rum rounds things out, and natural sweeteners like apple sauce keep it indulgent.
+Natural sweeteners like honey keep it indulgent.

 Sweet potatoes in dessert?
 Believe it.
 While the pre-baking process is a bit long—you’ll have to wait for the crust to chill and sweet potatoes to steam—sinking into a meringue-topped slice after is well worth it.